 When talking about revenue, some equivalent terms you could use are earnings and income, not profit.

 Businesses have to make tax payments every quarter.
 As far as federal taxes go, every business in the US pays income tax on profits, not on revenue.
 This means the amount you owe Uncle Sam and the IRS will depend on the amount of money left over after all your business costs have been deducted.

 Some states and cities don’t charge sales tax, but if you find yourself doing business in a place that does, legal tax obligations fall upon your customers, who will cover the cost.
 Even so, it’s your responsibility to keep track of your ecommerce tax revenue and pass it onto the relevant tax collection agencies.
 If you happen to be an FBA seller, you’re in luck because Amazon will do this for you automatically.

 Conclusion: Tracking Your Revenue

 Whether you are a sole proprietor or run a small to medium-sized corporation, keeping track of revenue and other key accounting metrics are important for running a healthy ecommerce business.
 If you’re not an accounting pro and can’t afford to hire one full time, don’t worry!
 Nowadays technology has made it easier than ever for online sellers.

-Ecomdash offers you multichannel order and inventory management software with reporting tools that cut out data entry and take the accounting load off your shoulders.
+Ecomdash offers you an online inventory management software with reporting tools that cut out data entry and take the accounting load off your shoulders.
 It helps you optimize inventory while keeping track of sales and tax revenue in real time.